 Hit wicket from behind the stumps

 A year later, Bradman batted in imperious form against an inexperienced Indian side and took his score to 179 not out when play ended on the second day.
-Australians were sitting pretty on 309 for three.
+Australians were sitting pretty on 309 for 3.

-However, when play resumed after the Sunday, Bradman could add only six more to his score before falling in curious manner.
+However, when play resumed after the Sunday, Bradman could add only 6 more to his score before falling in curious manner.
 Trying to cart the Indian captain Lala Amarnath into the outfield, Bradman stepped back behind the stumps and ended up hitting the wicket as he completed his stroke.
 This marked the only time in his career that Bradman was dismissed hit wicket.

 However, his innings of 185 was good enough to beat the Indians all by itself!
 Caught on a sticky, the Indians had no answer to Ernie Toshack and could manage just 58 and 98.